Start My Answer

 1. Pay nothing: It is good to note that although the collector cannot sue you anymore, you still may owe the debt.
 They do also have the right to continue to contact you.
 To end this contact you will need to send a letter by mail asking for contact to stop.

-2. Pay off the debt: If you would like to remove the debt once and for all, you can fight and attempt to pay only some of the debt.
+2. Pay off the debt: If you would like to remove the debt once and for all, you can stand up for your rights and attempt to pay only some of the debt.
 This is called a settlement.
 Be sure to request a signed letter that states how much you are paying, and that they are releasing the debt.

 Be aware that although your debt may be time-barred, you still need to respond.
 In this case, if you ignore a lawsuit, the collector then may be able to obtain a court judgment and garnishment against you.
-If you go to fight RSIEH in court and tell the judge the debt is time-barred, then you have a better chance of winning your case and avoiding the debt.
+If you go to court with RSIEH and tell the judge the debt is time-barred, then you have a better chance of winning your case.

 How to Answer a Summons for debt collection in all 50 states